cosinusoidally/mozjs-c-api/README.md

 ## Building

-I build the code on a Debian Wheezy i386 root filesystem (`x86_64` should work too).
+I build the code on a Debian Wheezy root filesystem (both `i386` and `amd64` work).
 First grab dependencies:

 ```
-apt-get build-dep firefox
+apt-get build-dep firefox-esr
 ```

 This will install `gcc-mozilla` (we need that specific version of GCC to compile).